-- 2020 membership fee is $50.
+- 2023 membership fee is $50.
 A family household membership for 3 or more racers is $100.
-This fee along with a $100 deposit (cheque or cash) and filled out membership form must be paid before racer can go on track for test and tune on race day.
+This fee along with a $100 deposit (cheque or cash) and filled out membership form must be paid on April 1, 2023.
+No entry to track will be allowed if this is not completed.
 The $100. deposit will be returned after the racer has completed 6 hours helping get track ready for racing season.
 For those living more than an hour from the track this time can be made up by coming early on race day and helping setup in preparation for the event.

 - Non-members can race three times before they must become a member.

 The following gear must be worn at all times when operating the racer: Full fingered gloves, C.S.A./DOT approved helmet with visor or goggles, long pants, boots which cover ankles, long sleeved shirt or jacket and attached tethered kill switch (see basic rules).
 It is required that all drivers wear an approved safety neck collar.
 Drivers using alcohol fuel MUST wear approved fire resistance apparel.
 Tech steward will verify.

 RACE AND TRACK RULES

 - The race line up will be determined by an executive or race director.
 Number of heats and racers per heat will be determined on race day.
 Any questions on this can be directed to the Race Director at any time.